* U.S. crude oil inventories seen down for fifth week

 * BP CFO says global oil demand looking pretty strong

-* OPEC compliance with supply curbs rises, but total output up (Updates prices, adds analyst comment)
+* OPEC compliance with supply curbs rises, but total output up (Updates prices, adds quotes, previous SINGAPORE)

-LONDON, Aug 1 (Reuters) - Oil traded near $53 a barrel on Tuesday, close to a two-month high, supported by signs that a persistent inventory glut is starting to ease and strong global demand, although stronger OPEC production kept a lid on gains.
+LONDON, Aug 1 (Reuters) - Oil climbed towards $53 a barrel on Tuesday, reaching a two-month high, supported by signs that a persistent supply glut is starting to ease amid strong demand and OPEC-led production curbs.

 U.S. inventory reports due on Tuesday and Wednesday are expected to show crude stocks fell by 2.9 million barrels last week, the fifth straight week of declines.
-But OPEC production rose in July, a Reuters survey found, despite a deal to cut output.
+Stocks have already fallen below year-ago levels. <C-STK-T-EIA>

 "The most bullish argument looking forward is that we are now in the second half of the year," said Tamas Varga of oil broker PVM.
 "Global demand is expected to pick up significantly."

 Oil company BP, which reported its earnings on Tuesday, was upbeat on the demand outlook.

 After a slow start to the year, global demand recovered in the second quarter and was expected to grow by 1.4 to 1.5 million barrels per day (bpd), BP said - higher than some 2017 forecasts such as that of OPEC.